arjanvanvliet/JHU-DS-Getting-And-Cleaning-Daata/CodeBook.md

 fBodyBodyGyroJerkMag-mean(), fBodyBodyGyroJerkMag-std()

 The dataset contains 180 observations with 66 variables per subject, per activity.
+The first column is an integer, the second column a string and the other columns are numeric.